-Researcher at the Department of Physical Geography and the Bolin Centre for Climate Research, Stockholm University.
+Senior Researcher at the Department of Physical Geography, and Research Area Co-Leader at the Bolin Centre for Climate Research, Stockholm University.

 Ph.D. in hydrology and water resources, Stockholm University

 M.Sc. in civil engineering, KTH Royal Institute of Technology

 See the News page for updates.

 Water is a link between many current environmental issues.
 Future changes in the water cycle and how water is used may strongly affect both the environment and society in many parts of the world.
 In my research, I study interactions between water and climate, with an emphasis on water information and its role as a basis for policy decisions.

 Currently, I am involved in research on the following topics:

 To observe, assess and plan for adaptation to climate and other socio-economical change, relevant observation data and modeling results are critical.
 The International Council for Science recently identified observations as one of five “Grand Challenges” for Earth System Sciences in the 2010s.
 The focus of my research on this topic is therefore to assess how well present observation systems and climate model data serve the needs of researchers, water managers and policymakers, and how they could be improved or optimized.
 The aim is to contribute to better water observation systems and more accessible and relevant water information.Selected publications:

 - Bring, A., & Destouni, G. (2014).
 Arctic climate and water change: Model and observation relevance for assessment and adaptation.
 Surveys in Geophysics, 35, 853-877.

 - Karlsson, J. M., Bring, A., Peterson, G. D., Gordon, L. J., & Destouni, G. (2011).
 Opportunities and limitations to detect climate-related regime shifts in inland Arctic ecosystems through eco-hydrological monitoring.
 Environmental Research Letters, 6(1), 14015.